kalisio/kdk/docs/guides/development/develop.md

 #### Client

 From the root folder run the client-side tests : `yarn test:client`.
 This will build the client, launch the server then execute tests using [TestCafé](https://github.com/DevExpress/testcafe).

-If you already have a built app and a running server you could simply do this to launch TestCafé only: `$ yarn cafe:chrome` or `$ yarn cafe:firefox`
+If you already have a built app and a running server you could simply do this to launch TestCafé: `$ yarn cafe:chrome` or `$ yarn cafe:firefox`

-In development mode, you can tell TestCafé to run a specific fixture:
+In development mode, you can tell **TestCafé** to run a specific fixture:

 ```bash
 $yarn cafe:firefox -f "a-fxture"